Learning Hidden Physics and System Parameters with Deep Operator Networks: Methodology

 Consider a general nonlinear PDE of the form:

 for $x \in \Omega, t \in [0,T], u: \Omega \times t \rightarrow \mathbb{R}$.
 Here, $\mathcal{N}$ represents the unknown physics operator we aim to discover, and $f(x)$ is a variable source term.
 Our framework, DHPO, employs a DeepONet architecture consisting of two primary components: a branch network that processes the input function $f(x)$ at fixed sensor locations, and a trunk network that handles the spatio-temporal coordinates $(x,t)$.
 The solution field $u(x)$ is approximated through the interaction of these networks via a dot product operation.
 The gradient, $u_t, u_x, u_{xx}$, is computed using the automatic differentiation approach.
 To discover the underlying physics, we introduce a hidden physics neural network that approximates $\mathcal{N}$ by taking the tuple $[u, u_x, u_{xx}]$ as inputs.
 This network learns to represent the unknown terms in the PDE while maintaining the interpretability of the discovered physics.
+It is important to note that \textit{interpretability} here does not refer to symbolic equation recovery, but to mechanistic interpretability: identifying which physical processes are active, their relative contributions, and their functional dependence on solution gradients.
 The training of this framework is governed by a composite loss function that encompasses: \begin{enumerate}[leftmargin=*] \item Initial condition constraints:

 \item Boundary condition constraints:

 \item PDE residual:

 \item Data fidelity: